 When crisis strikes, urgent resources are ready, and often prepositioned, to reach areas in need as quickly as possible through ADRA’s global network and partners.
 Funds, materials, and personnel are coordinated through ADRA’s country offices nearest to the disaster so plans can be put into action immediately and appropriate relief supplies reach the areas hardest hit.

-ADRA Myanmar responds to humanitarian needs of people in Myanmar by coordinating with UN-OCHA, UNHCR, WFP, UNICEF, the Ministry of Social Welfare and Relief and Resettlement on emergency assessment and response to escalations of conflict and incidence of flooding, landslides, earthquakes, cyclones and other natural disasters.
-The ADRA National Emergency Management Plan (NEMP) enables rapid mobilization of teams and resources to respond to humanitarian needs and gaps
+ADRA Myanmar responds to humanitarian needs of people in Myanmar by coordinating with UN-OCHA, UNHCR, WFP, UNICEF, the Ministry of Social Welfare and Relief and Resettlement on emergency assessment and response to incidences of flooding, landslides, earthquakes, cyclones and other natural disasters.
+The ADRA National Emergency Management Plan (NEMP) enables rapid mobilization of teams and resources to respond to humanitarian needs and gaps.

 Did you Know?

-Emergencies can mean anything from natural disasters, wars or conflicts, famine and more.
+Emergencies can mean anything from natural disasters, famine and more.
 For these, Asia is considered at high risk not just geographically, but particularly because millions of people are already living below the poverty line.

-Here are some of the ways that we’re helping to reach those in need, particularly Internally Displaced Persons (IDPs) during crises:
+Here are some of the ways that we’re helping to reach those in need:

 – Providing cash assistance through unconditional cash transfers and multi-purpose grants to vulnerable households and those with disabilities